BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Master of Battle (5+),
 Shieldwall.*]

-[*Even more skilled in the art of war than their kin, Captains of the Iron Hills are hand-picked for their role by Dáin himself.
+[*Even more skilled in the art of war than their kin, Captains of the Iron Hills are hand-picked for their role by DÃ¡in himself.
 These Dwarves command from the front, and will be found fighting right in the thick of battle.
 However, it is not only their combat skill, but their tactical prowess that sets them apart from the Dwarves under their command.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image48.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image49.jpeg)